Atlantic Football League

 The Atlantic Football League (AFL) is an amateur club-level Canadian football league that features four teams based in Atlantic Canada.
 The league is for players aged 18–24 that either attend universities without U Sports football programs or for players in the area.
 Since member teams operate as club teams (and not varsity teams), they do not receive funding from their universities.
 Some players eventually join U Sports programs and all Canadian players are eligible to join Canadian Football League teams.

 On June 9, 2020, the league announced that they had cancelled the 2020 season due to the COVID-19 pandemic in Canada.

+On September 21, 2024, Ella Lord became the first woman to play in the league, playing for the UNB Reds.

 Season structure

-There are currently four teams in league and each team plays six games with each team hosting the other once.
-All teams currently qualify for the playoffs with the top two seeds hosting the lower two.
-The winners of these games then qualify for the league championship game, the Moosehead Cup.
+There are currently four teams in the league and each team plays six games with each team hosting the other once.
+All teams currently qualify for the playoffs with the top seed hosting fourth place and second hosting third.
+The finalists then qualify for the league championship game, the Moosehead Cup.